Kingcorpe/portmanagement-/replit.md

   - Display shows "(spouse)" indicator when using spouse's DOB for the calculation.
 - Both DOB fields are stored on the individual, not the account, since RIF calculations are person-specific.

+### Task Management
+Each account has a Tasks section for tracking action items.
+Tasks have statuses (Pending, In Progress) and priorities (Low, Medium, High, Urgent).

+**Task Completion Behavior:**
+- When a task is marked as complete (by clicking the circle/checkbox), it is removed from the active task list
+- The completion is logged to the Change History with full task details (title, description, priority, due date)
+- Completed tasks are no longer visible in the Tasks section but can be reviewed in Change History for historical reference
+- This keeps the active task list clean while preserving a complete audit trail

+**Task Status Filter:**
+- All Tasks: Shows pending and in-progress tasks
+- Pending: Shows only pending tasks
+- In Progress: Shows only in-progress tasks

 ### Change History / Audit Trail
 Each account (individual, corporate, or joint) has a collapsible Change History section at the bottom of its detail page that tracks all modifications.